dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 >But this is soooooo hard

 Well fret not, for there is a simple solution.
-After running `memmap` in the shell, run either:
+After running `memmap` in the shell, run:

-For clover: `memmap -> memmap.txt`

-For OpenCore: `memmap > memmap.txt`
+ `memmap > memmap.txt`

 This will add a `memmap.txt` file to the root of your EFI for OpenCore users (You may need to specify the drive location like `fs0:`), you can then proceed to drop it into the r/hackintosh discord and type `$slide [insert link to memmap.txt]`.
 Do note that this doesn't always work so so may still need to do this manually.